How to buy the best action camera

 Action cameras can vary in price and features, so it's important to identify which camera will suit you.
 Whether you’re after a cheap action camera or a more advanced model that shoots 4K video, our expert advice can help you choose from the available cameras.

-- Field of view – A wide field of view is important for action cameras; it allows you to record video or stills in a more immersive perspective than a traditional camera or camcorder.
+- Field of view A wide field of view is important for action cameras as it allows you to record video or stills in a more immersive perspective than a traditional camera or camcorder.
 In simple terms, the field of view is a measurement of the total viewable area at any given moment.
-Measured as an angle (eg. 170°), the larger the value, the wider angle of view.
+Measured as an angle (eg 170 degrees), the larger the value, the wider angle of view.

 Most action cameras use micro-SD cards, and we recommend picking up a Class-10 card to ensure the best video quality.
 The higher the ‘class’ of card, the faster it can save the video.
 If you use a slower class of card than recommended, recorded video will be jerky and there will be noticeable camera slowdown.

-Wireless connectivity – Some of the high-end action cameras include wi-fi, Bluetooth, near-field communication (NFC) or all three, so you can use your mobile phone or tablet as a screen.
+Wireless connectivity Some of the high-end action cameras include wi-fi, Bluetooth, near-field communication (NFC) or all three, so you can use your smartphone or tablet as a screen.
 This means you can easily control the camera via an app or adjust camera settings on the fly.

 GPS With a built-in GPS (Global Positioning System), your action camera will automatically geo-tag all your videos and stills.
 This means that when you get home you can link your photos and videos to an online map, pinpointing the exact locations of your travels.